Katy Perry & Daddy Yankee Perform 'Con Calma' Remix on 'American Idol'

 The Puerto Rican artist released the remix last month, with new lyrics written and sung by Perry. "¿Cómo te llamas, baby?
 A little mezcal got me feelin' spicy," she sings on the catchy track.
 "I know that we don't speak the same language, but I'm gonna let my body talk for me."

-Yankee kicked off the performance, getting the crowd going before Perry stepped out on stage wearing an orange jumpsuit and massive blond wig decorated with purple and green martini glasses.
+Perry kicked off the performance rocking an orange jumpsuit and debuting a massive blond wig decorated with purple martini glasses!

 Just last week, Perry told ET that she was "so invested" in the top three singers after the emotional semi-finals.
 During the episode, Perry referenced how Sunday was Mother's Day, and said that all of the contestants are like her children, which meant seeing two singers in the Top 5 sent home really hurt.